Comparison

 What Lovable Does Well

 Full-stack app generation from prompts.
-Describe what you want ("a project management tool with kanban boards, user authentication, and a dashboard") and Lovable generates a complete working app.
-React frontend, Supabase backend, authentication, database schema, and deployment.
-For non-developers building MVPs, this saves months of work.
+Describe what you want and Lovable generates a complete working app.
+React frontend, Supabase backend, authentication, database schema, and deployment — all in one flow.

-Lovable Cloud is a real platform.
-Hosted databases, authentication (email, phone, Google OAuth), file storage, edge functions, and custom domains — all managed through the Lovable interface.
-You don't need to know what Supabase is or how to configure it.
-The platform handles infrastructure so users can focus on the product.
+Lovable Cloud is a full platform.
+Hosted databases, authentication, file storage, edge functions, and custom domains are managed through the Lovable interface.
+You do not need to know what Supabase is or how to configure it.

-MCP and third-party integrations.
-Lovable supports MCP (Model Context Protocol) and has built-in integrations with Stripe, Shopify, and Slack.
-For building apps that connect to external services, Lovable provides a guided path that doesn't require manual API integration.
+MCP and integrations.
+Lovable supports MCP and has built-in integrations with Stripe, Shopify, and Slack.
+For building apps that connect to external services, Lovable provides a guided path without manual API integration.

 SOC 2 Type II and ISO 27001 certification, GDPR compliance, and EU data residency.
-For organizations that require these certifications, Lovable has them and open-source tools typically don't.
+For organizations that require these certifications, Lovable has them.

 Designed for non-developers.
 The entire UX is built around people who have never written code.
 You never touch a terminal or an IDE.
-This is what Lovable is built for — it makes app development accessible to people without engineering backgrounds.
+For generating something from scratch, Lovable makes app development accessible to everyone.

 Where Frontman Is Different

 Multi-framework support.
 Lovable generates React + Tailwind only.
-No Vue, no Svelte, no Astro, no Next.js server components.
+No Vue, Svelte, Astro, or Next.js server components.
 Frontman works with Next.js, Astro, and Vite — covering React, Vue, and Svelte.
-If your stack isn't React + Tailwind, Lovable isn't an option.

 Who Should Use Lovable